chingu-hackathons/holidayhackathon2021/README.md

 ## Project Description
 ![Project Description](./public/project_section_banner.jpg)

-For the *_Chingu Holiday Hackathon 2021_* you'll be created a game with a purpose - Help Santa deliver presents around the world before the night is over.
+For the *_Chingu Holiday Hackathon 2021_* you'll be creating a game with a purpose - Help Santa deliver presents around the world before the night is over.

 As he travels around the world delivering gifts to all the good Software Developers, households leave either milk & cookies or carrots & tea as snacks for him.
 Milk & cookies increase Santa's calories and slow him down, while carrots & tea help him control his weight so he can complete deliveries faster.